 - the ability to communicate technical issues clearly to specialists and non-specialists

 - the ability to present ideas, arguments and results in the form of a well-structured written report

 - the ability to act autonomously in planning and implementing tasks at professional or equivalent level.

-Students can gain practical work experience as part of their degree through our industrial placements scheme and Kent IT Consultancy.
-Both of these opportunities consolidate academic skills with real world experience, giving our graduates a significant advantage in the jobs market.
+Students can gain practical work experience as part of their degree through our industrial placements scheme.
+The industrial placement consolidates academic skills with real world experience, giving our graduates a significant advantage in the jobs market.

 Our graduates go on to work for leading companies including Cisco, GlaxoSmithKline, IBM, Intel, Lilly, Microsoft, Morgan Stanley, Thomson Reuters and T-Mobile.
 Many have gone on to develop their careers as project leaders and managers.

 We provide an extensive support framework for our research students and encourage involvement in the international research community.